+Pipe Intake.
 The pipe intake depth shall be calculated from the design water elevation plus pipe diameter plus 2 feet.
+The intake screen should have a minimum opening of 4 times the pipe cross sectional area.
 Where the intake is more than 3 feet off the bottom, a trash rack may be used in lieu of a screen.